-Burn injuries can devastate the body.
+Burn injuries in Florida can devastate the body.
 The skin regulates the body’s temperature and moisture.
 After a severe burn, the body can easily get dehydrated.

 The skin also forms a protective barrier from infection.
 Burns expose the body to invasion by bacteria and other pathogens.

 A burn injury can even result in significant disfigurement.
 Burn scars may remain visible for the rest of your life.

 Here are some of the important things that you should understand about burn injuries and the ways that they can affect an injury claim.

 How Do Burn Injuries Happen?

 Although burn injuries evoke images of a house or car fire, they can happen in many ways.

 Each type of burn injury involves damage to the skin and underlying tissue, although some burns are more severe than others.

 Flames result from the combustion of fuel in the presence of oxygen.
 Flames produce hot gases and smoke.
 They can also spread as long as they have fuel and oxygen.